jchapuis/fullstackscala-scaladays2025/slides.md

 [^1]: Simplified view, for more check out [laminar docs](https://laminar.dev/documentation#laminars-use-of-airstream-ownership)

 ^ - when the button is unmounted from the DOM
+ - deactivate() is called on the owner
- - it calls	deactivate() → kill() → unsubscribe: tears down the observer on unmount
+ - owner in turn calls kill() on the observer
+ - observer can then unsubscribe
  - let's now show a bit the kind of expressive power we gain with signals

 ---